-Many people are confused about purchasing batteries for their cordless drill.
+Many people are confused about purchasing batteries for their cordless drills.
 This section looks at the different types of batteries available and their benefits and drawbacks.

 Li-Ion batteries also have a much lower rate of self-discharge (going flat when not used) than Ni-Cad batteries.
 To learn more about their advantages and disadvantages, look at this comprehensive article about li-ion batteries.

 Nickel-Cadmium batteries are one of the oldest types of batteries available.

 Known for being tough, these batteries have good impact resistance and perform well in difficult conditions and extreme temperatures.
 They also have a respectable life cycle and are inexpensive to purchase.

 On the downside, NiCd batteries tend to have a lower charge capacity than alternatives.
 They’re also rather weighty and must be cooled before recharging.

 Nickel-Metal Hydride (NiMH) batteries offer greater capacity than Ni-Cad batteries but less than Li-Ion batteries.

 This type of battery is usually cheaper than Li-Ion, but they’re particularly vulnerable to shortages in lifespan caused by poor charging and storage practices.
 They have a high rate of self-discharge when not in use, and if left fully discharged for periods of time, they quickly suffer reductions in performance.

 For cordless drills, voltage determines how much power your cordless drill can produce.